open-telemetry/opentelemetry-collector-contrib/exporter/loadbalancingexporter/README.md

 Note that we do not define a port in the config since the port is provided by the record.
 The target must be either an A or AAAA record.
 For more information see https://www.ietf.org/rfc/rfc2782.txt

 > [!IMPORTANT]
 > Currently priority and weight are not supported features.
-Additionally, all targets should map to a single IP address.
+Additionally, all targets must map to a single IP address.

 Example Config: